MongoDB C# docs

 • When your filter criteria matches more the one document, the first document that matches the filter will be removed

-• Use a field that is unique across a single collection to be more precise
+• Use a field that is across a single collection to be more precise

 Delete the first document in the collection